superboo07/School-Days-Modding-Kit/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5f/School_Days_Logo.svg/250px-School_Days_Logo.svg.png)
-Scripts created for School Days HQ modding, can't guarantee perfect compatibility with Shiny Days
+Scripts created for School Days HQ and Shiny Days modding.
+Cross Days support isn't guarenteed until it gets an english release.

 # Getting Started
 Before you begin modding this game you need to extract all of the files from the GPKs.
 I have included a script to do so.